pananton/busrpc-spec/busrpc.md

 ### `ResultMessage`

-`ResultMessage` is a predefined structure, which determines format of network packet used to transfer method result.
-This structure should not be modified in any way by a third-party implementation, or some busrpc tools may stop working for it.
+`ResultMessage` is a structure, which determines format of the network packet used to transfer method result.
+This structure should not be modified in any way by a third-party implementation, or some busrpc tools may stop working.

 ```
-// file api/api.proto
+// file api/busrpc.proto

-message ApiDesc {
 message ResultMessage {
   oneof Result {
     bytes retval = 1;
     api.Exception exception = 2;
   }
-  }
-  ...
 }
 ```